DETAILED ACTION

 With respect to the additional elements in the instant claims, those steps directed to data gathering perform functions of collecting the data needed to carry out the abstract idea.
 Data gathering does not impose any meaningful limitation on the abstract idea, or on how the abstract idea is performed.
 Data gathering steps are not sufficient to integrate an abstract idea into a practical application.
 (MPEP 2106.05(g).

-The steps directed to additional non-abstract elements of “computer; and system” do not describe any specific computational steps by which the “computer parts” perform or carry out the abstract idea, nor do they provide any details of how specific structures of the computer, such as the computer-readable recording media, are used to implement these functions.
+The steps directed to additional non-abstract elements of “computer; system; camera” do not describe any specific computational steps by which the “computer parts” perform or carry out the abstract idea, nor do they provide any details of how specific structures of the computer, such as the computer-readable recording media, are used to implement these functions.
 The claims state nothing more than a generic computer which performs the functions that constitute the abstract idea.
 Hence, these are mere instructions to apply the abstract idea using a computer, and therefore the claim does not integrate that abstract idea into a practical application.
 The courts have weighed in and consistently maintained that when, for example, a memory, display, processor, machine, etc… are recited so generically (i.e., no details are provided) that they represent no more than mere instructions to apply the judicial exception on a computer, and these limitations may be viewed as nothing more than generally linking the use of the judicial exception to the technological environment of a computer. (see MPEP 2106.05(f)).

 Step 2B Analysis: Do Claims Provide an Inventive Concept